raendev/guide/src/counter/first_steps.md

 Lastly, `pub` is short for `public`, meaning that the item is visible outside of the file[^namespaces].

-[^numbers]: If you want to read a little more about number types, check out [The Rust Book's description](https://doc.rust-lang.org/stable/book/ch03-02-data-types.html#integer-types).
+[^numbers]: If you want to read more about number types, check out [The Rust Book's description](https://doc.rust-lang.org/stable/book/ch03-02-data-types.html#integer-types).

 [^namespaces]: Technically `pub` is a [namespace](https://doc.rust-lang.org/reference/visibility-and-privacy.html), but that's not important right now.